apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 for incoming and outgoing requests.
 One such framework for such instrumentation is [OpenTracing][6].

+Note that middleware functionality is one of the newest areas of the project and is only currently available in the project's master branch.

 ## gRPC, but not only gRPC

 We specify server locations for `DoGet` requests using RFC 3986 compliant